mustafa-5493/gunshot-detector/README.md

 | Class imbalance | Inverse-frequency weighting | Gunshots are 4.3% of dataset — weighting prevents the model ignoring them |

 **Peak VRAM during training: 1,228MB out of 4,096MB (30% utilization)**
-This means the model could run on even more constrained edge hardware — a Jetson Nano, an embedded surveillance unit, or a drone payload computer.
+This means the model could run on even more constrained edge hardware — e.g an embedded surveillance unit.

 ---